"I got a citation! What do I do?"

 Paying the Scheduled Fine

-- If you are not a juvenile, you may waive your right to trial and pay the scheduled fine for your offense.
-Paying the scheduled fine will resolve your citation, but doing so will also result in a conviction on your record.
+- If you are not a juvenile, you may waive your right to trial, plea "guilty" or "no contest", and pay the scheduled fine for your offense.
 Go to our "Fine Schedule" page to determine the amount of your scheduled fine.
 All convictions for moving violations are reported to Texas Department of Public Safety Records Division.

 - Credit cards (MasterCard and Visa) are accepted at the Court Clerk's office.
 Credit card holders need to appear in person with photo ID.